How To Overcome Insecurity: Strategies For Battling Negative Self Talk

 Being insecure is never fun.
 Even if you think you have it all together, there are likely some insecurities that still nag at the back of your mind.
 Insecurity can come from a number of places, such as our flaws, negative thoughts, and past traumas.
 The constant worry about how we look or what people think of us leaves us feeling anxious and stressed out.
-But what if there were a way to finally feel self-confident?
+But what if there were a way to finally feel confident?
 What if there was a way to stop being so hard on yourself?
-Here are some ways on how you can overcome insecurity with just 5 easy steps.
+Here are some ways you can overcome insecurity with just five easy steps.

 What is insecurity?

 Self-doubt refers to the fear of disappointing others or being found lacking in some way.
 We may feel uncertain about our skills and abilities, wondering if we are capable of completing a project or communicating effectively with a particular person.
 Of course, we’ve all experienced these feelings at one point or another.

 But insecurity can be detrimental to both our personal and professional lives.
 When we are convinced that we are less than perfect, we may start to question our talents.
 This can have the negative effect of causing us to underperform.
 And when we compare ourselves to others, we may feel uncomfortable and unworthy of success.
 This environment can create a lot of tension and often results in critical or careless behavior.

 Uncertainty can arise from any number of factors, like an inability to feel valued and connected to others, a lack of self-assurance, or a lack of education.
 All of these things, in varying degrees, can leave us feeling insecure, which in turn, leaves us feeling unproductive and inadequate.

 But do you know why insecurity is a concern for so many of us?
 And what can be done about it?

 At its core, insecurity is related to not being treated with the respect and trust you deserve from others.
 But it’s also about body image — how we feel about the way we look.